nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_AUTHENTICATION.md

 from .auth import login_user, register_user
 ```

-## Using Auth Package Views to Make Routes
+## Using Views Package to Make Routes

 The last step is to establish some URL routes that any client application can use to register and login a gamer to use the API.